The Lego Movie 2: The Second Part: Plot

 After that, Batman and Watevra are married, and Finn and Bianca are back in their normal lives after their Lego toys are brought back.
 Their mother sees them playing together and happily watches them.
 The Lego universe is recreated as a mish-mash of Apocalypseburg and the Systar System, renamed Syspocalypstar.
-When Emmet's home is rebuilt, Lucy gives Emmet a gift which is the original album of "Everything Is Awesome", revealing to Emmet that she made the song with other people, much to his shock.
+When Emmet's home is rebuilt, Lucy gives Emmet her copy of the original album of "Everything Is Awesome", revealing to Emmet that she was originally part of the band that created the song.